BrianHwang/SageMaker/work-related.md

 2. ML input data -> hyperparameter tunu -> traning -> reuslt with perfoamce matrix (recall, F1, presicion...)

 repeat.
-2, or 1->2 if other alothgirems use.
+2, or 1->2 if other alothgirems use. (experiment)

 3. model -> deploy -> endpoint -> perfoamce monitoring. -> data stored for retraining.